 After returning from a relaxing 12-day trip to Hawaii, I unpacked my suitcase and sorted through vacation photos.
 You know what I didn't do?
 Nervously wait for the credit card bills to arrive.
-Using reward points and some creative thinking, we spent less than $2,500 on our trip for four to Kauai and Oahu.
-Throughout the year, we charge most of our purchases to a rewards credit card and then pay it off every month to avoid interest.
-We are also lucky enough that my husband's company lets him keep the frequent-flier miles he earns on monthly business trips.
-Over the years, we have put together budget trips to exotic locations including Alaska and Costa Rica.
+Using reward points and some creative thinking, I spent less than $2,500 on a trip for four to Kauai and Oahu.
+Throughout the year, I charge most of my purchases to a rewards credit card and then pay it off every month to avoid interest.
+I am also lucky enough that my husband's company lets him keep the frequent-flier miles he earns on monthly business trips.
+Over the years, we have put together budget trips to exotic locations including Alaska and Costa Rica using points and miles.

 When we began researching the trip, we were willing to travel anytime during my children's three-week fall break from school.
 We were also open to visiting any of the Hawaiian islands, though Kauai was my preference.
 Our flexibility, along with traveling off-season, helped us snag tickets at the lowest reward level.

 "Airlines have different tiers of rewards available.
-If you are dead set on a certain day, you may spend more miles on the ticket than if you were willing to leave a day earlier or have an extra layover," says Matthew Klint, Live and Let's Fly blogger and founder of Upgrd.com.
+If you are dead set on a certain day, you may spend more miles on the ticket than if you were willing to leave a day earlier or have an extra layover," says Matthew Klint, Live and Let's Fly senior editor.
 "You can save hundreds of thousands of miles on tickets for a family if you are a little flexible."

 At this point in the planning process, we had enough miles to fly to Kauai but not enough to cover round-trip tickets.
 Luckily, we soon found a flight home out of Honolulu and were happy to discover cheap inter-island flight options from Kauai to Oahu.
-John Ulzheimer, CreditSesame.com president of consumer education, says to look into flying in and out of nearby airports which may have more frequent-flier availability -- Midway instead of O'Hare, for example, or Fort Lauderdale instead of Miami.
-When looking at the alternatives, don't forget to factor in extra costs -- gas, parking and time -- in order to ensure sure your plan makes financial sense.
+Positioning flights to a nearby airport can be a huge money and points saver.
+John Ulzheimer, founder of CreditExpertWitness.com, says to look into flying in and out of nearby airports which may have more frequent-flier availability—Midayway instead of O'Hare, for example, or Fort Lauderdale instead of Miami.
+When looking at the alternatives, don't forget to factor in extra costs—gas, parking and time—in order to ensure your plan makes financial sense.

 When I pulled out my credit card to pay for our boat ride down the Na Pali Coast, I made sure to use the card that offers the highest rewards points, effectively kick-starting plans for a future getaway to Belize while still soaking up the sun in Hawaii.

-"Some cards give up to 5 percent cash back on travel expenses, which can be a great jumping off point for your next trip," Ulzheimer says.
+"Some cards give up to 5% cash back on travel expenses, which can be a great jumping off point for your next trip," Ulzheimer says.